apache/accumulo-website/_docs-unreleased/development/security.md

 ---

 Accumulo extends the BigTable data model to implement a security mechanism known as cell-level security.
-Every key-value pair has its own security label, stored under the column visibility element of the key, which is used to determine whether a given user meets the security requirements to read the value.
+Every [Key]-[Value] pair has its own security label, stored under the column visibility element of the key, which is used to determine whether a given user meets the security requirements to read the value.
 This enables data of various security levels to be stored within the same row, and users of varying